hummingbird-dev/hummingbird-treeview/README.md

 - **hoverColorBootstrap**<br>  Default is "bg-secondary text-white".
 Use any bootstrap color for bg and text.

+- **clickGroupsToggle**<br> Boolean, default="disabled".
+Set this to "enabled"
+   to add collapse and expand functionality to a click on a parent node name.

 ## Add on options and functionality
 Combining different options, methods, events and using additional logic, advanced